Blc95/boston-crime-postgres/README.md

 # Boston Crime PostgreSQL Database

 This project builds a PostgreSQL database from a Boston crime CSV dataset.
-It demonstrates a basic database engineering workflow using Python, PostgreSQL, and SQL.

 The project includes: